Gluten-Free Ham and Cheese Sliders

 I think just about everyone has that one recipe that they always fall back on when they entertain.
 Today, I’m sharing mine!
 These melty and delicious, gluten-free Hawaiian bread sliders are the best appetizer or main to serve up whenever we have company over to watch the big game.

-Everyone loves this recipe for easy ham and cheese sliders.
+The term “slider” originated in the Navy, and actually referred to mini hamburgers.
+In the 1940s, these small burgers were especially greasy, which made them slide right down the gullet!
+This recipe might not include any burgers, but everyone loves these easy ham and cheese sliders.
 They’re made with fluffy gluten-free Hawaiian rolls and loaded with melted Swiss cheese and juicy ham slices, baked crispy and golden in the oven.
 Sliders are one of our favorite football snacks ever, and these are the best.

 Even our friends who eat gluten will happily scarf down these gluten-free Hawaiian roll sliders with abandon.
 These sandwiches NEVER stick around long on Super Bowl Sunday.
 Luckily, I’ll always have an extra batch ready and waiting!